Saidharanee/Netflix-UI-Clone/README.md

 # Netflix-UI-Clone

+#Project Overview
-A responsive Netflix landing and login page clone built using HTML5, CSS3, and JavaScript.
-Focuses on UI accuracy, layout design, and basic client-side interactivity.
+This project is a frontend clone of the Netflix landing and login page created for learning and practicing HTML, CSS, and JavaScript.

+#Features
+Responsive Netflix-style UI
+Email input field with basic validation
+Clean layout using CSS Flexbox
+Hover and focus effects for better UX

+#Technologies Used
+HTML5
+CSS3
+JavaScript (ES6)